At a Glance

 Summer fellows will be placed with the Center for Global Initiatives (CGI) to work on a project that expands the Center’s Opening Access work.
 The Center is especially interested in opening access to global opportunities for students traditionally underserved in this sphere.
 Its vision is that everyone at UNC has access to global opportunities and can seize them if desired.

-- Editing and updating content for the Global Guide to ensure its relevance to students
+- Global Guide Revisions: Edit and update content for the Global Guide to ensure it’s both relevant and comprehensive.

-- Working with CGI on professional tasks related to grant prospecting/writing, assessment, award management and student advising; or
+Academic year fellows will work with CGI on professional tasks related to grant prospecting/writing, assessment, award management and student advising.

 - Open to all Ph.D. students including international students at the University of North Carolina at Chapel Hill (priority is given to students in the humanities, social sciences or the arts).